Toshinaki/MATLAB_PTB_Questionnaire/README.md

 ## License
 For personal practice or learning, play with it freely;)

-For scientific research or experiment, please reference this using https://github.com/flasker/MATLAB_PTB_Questionnaire
+For scientific research or experiment, please reference this using:
+> TOSHINAKI.
+(2016).
+MATLAB_PTB_Questionnaire: 2016/08/06 first release.
+Zenodo.
+10.5281/zenodo.59760

 For other purpose, do contact me!